bernardodiasc/bernardodiasc.github.io/public/content/posts/2018-04-09-markdown-renderer-component-that-can-render-other-react-components/index.md

 />
 ```

 Pretty better!
-Let the React component to handle the global patterns.
-Let the markdown simpler.
+Let the React component to handle the general patterns.
+Let the markdown content simpler.

 ### Embed video